MicrosoftDocs/azure-aks-docs/articles/aks/egress-outboundtype.md

 For more information, see [using NAT gateway with AKS](nat-gateway.md).

-### Outbound type of `userDefinedRouting`
+### Outbound type of `none` (Preview)

-> [!NOTE]
+> [!IMPORTANT]
-> The `userDefinedRouting` outbound type is an advanced networking scenario and requires proper network configuration.
+> The `none` outbound type requires careful planning to ensure the cluster operates as expected without unintended dependencies on external services.
+For fully isolated clusters, see [isolated cluster considerations](concepts-network-isolated.md).

-If `userDefinedRouting` is set, AKS won't automatically configure egress paths.
-The egress setup must be done by you.
+If `none` is set, AKS will not automatically configure egress paths.
+This option is similar to `userDefinedRouting` but does **not** require a default route as part of validation.

 You must deploy the AKS cluster into an existing virtual network with a subnet that has been previously configured.
-Since you're not using a standard load balancer (SLB) architecture, you must establish explicit egress.
-This architecture requires explicitly sending egress traffic to an appliance like a firewall, gateway, proxy or to allow NAT to be done by a public IP assigned to the standard load balancer or appliance.
+Since AKS does not provision a standard load balancer or any egress infrastructure, you must establish explicit egress paths if needed.
+This can include routing traffic to a firewall, proxy, gateway, or other custom network configurations.

-For more information, see [configuring cluster egress via user-defined routing](egress-udr.md).
+### Outbound type of `block` (Preview)

+> [!IMPORTANT]
+> The `block` outbound type requires careful planning to ensure no unintended network dependencies exist.
+For fully isolated clusters, see [isolated cluster considerations](concepts-network-isolated.md).

+If `block` is set, AKS will configure network rules to **actively block all egress traffic** from the cluster.
+This option is useful for highly secure environments where outbound connectivity must be restricted.

+When using `block`:

+- AKS ensures that no traffic can leave the cluster through network security group (NSG) rules.
+- You must explicitly allow any required egress traffic through additional network configurations.

+The `block` option provides an additional level of network isolation but requires careful planning to avoid breaking workloads or dependencies.

 ## Updating `outboundType` after cluster creation